List of Coronation Street characters introduced in 1992: Doreen Horton

 Doreen Horton was the mother of Lisa Duckworth (Caroline Milmoe), played by Annie Raitt and appeared intermittently between 1992 and 2000.
 On 5 April 2012, Doreen rang Tyrone Dobbs (Alan Halsall) to inform her grandson, Lisa's son Tommy (Chris Fountain), that Jeff (Dicken Ashworth) had a heart attack and died in hospital earlier that day.

 Richard Willmore

 Richard Willmore is a director from brewery Newton and Ridley, played by Oliver Beamish.
 He appears for several stints until 1994, but returns in 2011 when Liz (Beverley Callard) and Jim McDonald (Charles Lawson) enlist his help in purchasing The Rovers Return Inn from their son Steve (Simon Gregson) and installing Liz as manager due to differences with their daughter-in-law Becky (Katherine Kelly).

+Neil Mitchell

+Neil Mitchell, portrayed by John Lloyd Fillingham, was a builder and local handyman who first arrived on Coronation Street when he was repairing windows at No. 7, where Angie Freeman (Deborah McAndrew) lived.
+They initially are attracted to each other, but nothing expanded beyond flirting with each other.
+He was also the ex-husband of Denise Osbourne (Denise Black).
+Whilst on the street, he clashed with Curly Watts (Kevin Kennedy) after he told his fianceé, Kimberley Taylor (Suzanne Hall) that he had asked him to convert their loft into an observatory.
+He also had a joke with Mavis Wilton (Thelma Barlow) that Curly looked at her house through his telescope.